aortez/aortez.github.io/README.md

 Click on the black background area to see some action.
 Wait a bit and the colliding balls will explode and subdivide. :pizza:

-This repo also contains golang-wasm implementation, which can be accessed at http://allan.pizza/go
+This repo also contains a golang-wasm implementation, which can be accessed at http://allan.pizza/go